huiwenxchen/recover/README.md

 This program recovers JEPGS from foresnic image.

-To run the program, $ ./recover card.raw
+To run the program, $ ./recover IMAGE

+where IMAGE is the forensic image card.raw